madeline-underwood/arm-learning-paths/content/learning-paths/embedded-and-microcontrollers/edge/program-and-deployment.md

 # Programming your first tinyML device

-This section helps you create a complete sketch that you can upload onto your Arduino Nano RP2040.
+This section walks you through you create a complete sketch that you can upload onto your Arduino Nano RP2040.

 ## Step 1: Create a New Sketch